Search for a tool

 dCode.fr

-The letter J is missing, it is customary to replace it with the letter I.
+The letter J is omitted.
+By convention, replace J with I.

 Example: ASSASSIN is written char(65)char(83)char(83)char(65)char(83)char(83)char(73)char(78)